act-rules/act-rules.github.io/_rules/auto-play-audio-has-control-mechanism-4c31df.md

 #### Failed Example 3

-This `video` element has a [mechanism](https://www.w3.org/TR/WCAG21/#dfn-mechanism) to pause, stop, or turn the audio volume off but the mechanism is not visible.
+This `video` element has a [instrument][] to pause, stop, or turn the audio volume off but the mechanism is not visible.

 ```html
 <head>